 Every moment in Repo! – a film that is far different from anything I have ever seen – oozes with talent, be it in the performances, the design, or the narrative.
 In fact, it wouldn’t be fair for me to single out anyone in particular (though I do think that Zdunich is going to get a lot of attention for his goth rock god portrayal of Graverobber).

 Now, it’s time for people to start thinking if this Halloween – or at the next Repo! screening – they will be a Gentern, a Graverobber, a Largo, or a Repo.
 Although the theatrical release of Repo!
 The Genetic Opera isn’t until November, hopefully the soundtrack will be released before then.
 For the time being, to get your Repo! fix check out the samples at the film’s official website, where you can see the trailer, video blogs, clips, and hear some music.

 One tip: when you finally do get to see Repo! make sure you stay for the credits; if not to see and acknowledge all of those who worked on it, then so you can hear some great songs that did not make it into the film.

 © Keith Waterfield

 Repo!
 The Genetic Opera (2008).
-Dir.: Darren Lynn Bousman.
-Scr.: Terrance Zdunich and Darren Smith.
+Director: Darren Lynn Bousman.
+Screenplay: Terrance Zdunich and Darren Smith.
 Starring: Anthony Stewart Head, Alexa Vega, Terrance Zdunich, Sarah Brightman, Bill Moseley, Paris Hilton, Ogre, Paul Sorvino.